 Sustainability science acknowledges that in the Anthropocene people and nature are entangled in more, stronger, and novel ways.
 Resilience is the capacity of social-ecological systems to adapt or transform in the face of these dramatic changes.
 Building resilience in a world that is inherently uncertain and unpredictable requires methods that bring multiple futures into today’s decision making.

 How to use scenarios

 The Biosphere Futures database collects a range of scenario studies.
-The reader will notice the the diversity of uses and applications of scenario development, which makes it difficult to say something all-encompassing about scenario development.
+The reader will notice the diversity of uses and applications of scenario development, which makes it difficult to say something all-encompassing about scenario development.

 Why use scenarios

 In an increasingly uncertain world, scenarios can help us identify sustainable and robust policy by testing it against a range of possible futures.